1913The nucleus

 2018MTU Power

 New member of the MTU family: With the new MTU Power brand, the company pools its gas turbine expertise from Aero Solutions, brush seals and MTU Maintenance.
-The overall goal is to combine MTU’s extensive experience and know-how with its creative “nothing is impossible” mentality in one brand.
+MTU Power offers the full range of services, from the development, design and manufacture of components and modules for OEM manufacturers to support for LM series stationary gas turbines derived from aircraft engines.

 2018MTU Aero Engines Polska again expands its high-tech facility in Poland’s Aviation Valley